tom-f-oconnell/pymistake/README.md

 ### Examples

 These examples were generated using the `example.py` in this repo, which also requires `pandas`.
-I had `ipdb` installed for the Python I used to generate these examples.
+The exact version of `pandas` specified in the `example_requirements.txt` should allow you to reproduce the example images below.
+I had `ipdb` installed for the Python I used to generate these examples, though `pdb` should also work, any will give you similar output.

 ![Example with all features enabled](docs/screenshots/enabled.png) In the above image, note the `>` character to the left of one of the pairs of